Art by Jonan Everett

 Other millennials may not be saving enough for retirement, but that’s no excuse for you to shirk your responsibility.
 The early years are the most important in terms of compounding returns.

 It makes me sad to report that millennials aren’t getting on board with saving for retirement.
 According to Millennials and Retirement: Already Falling Short, a report by the National Institute on Retirement Security, 66.2 percent of working millennials have nothing saved for when they stop working.
-While I do understand the financial hardships that they face, not putting away a penny for the future is downright unfathomable.
+While I understand the financial hardships that they face, not putting away a penny for the future is downright unfathomable.

 The Stats on Millennials Saving for Retirement

 The report suggests that millennials should be saving 15 to 22 percent of their income for retirement, which is quite a lofty goal.
-And the 14.2 percent of millennials who have savings do sock away 15 percent or more of their salary, including both employee and employer contributions.
+And the 14.2 percent of millennials who have savings sock away 15 percent or more of their salary, including both employee and employer contributions.

 What Does All of This Mean for You?